Hee pan

 Hee pan (喜粄 (xǐbǎn)) is a type of steamed rice cake of Chinese origin from the Hakka people.
 Traditional Hakka hee pan is made from rice milk (米浆) and red sugar.
 This gives hee pan its distinctive red coloring, chewy texture, and sweet taste.

-Traditional red hee pan is prepared for important festivals such as Lunar Chinese New Year and weddings.
-It is considered to be an auspicious food and is believed to bring prosperity, luck, and fortune to the people.
+Traditional red hee pan is prepared for important festivals such as the Lunar Chinese New Year and weddings.
+It is considered an auspicious food and is believed to bring prosperity, luck, and fortune to the people.

 Nowadays, the consumption of hee pan is more commonly consumed as a pastry and no longer restricted to cultural festivities.

 Etymology

 Hee pan is the romanization of "喜粄" from the Mandarin language in pinyin. "喜" (Hee) is pronounced as "xǐ", it means joyful.< The word “粄 " (Pan) is pronounced as "bǎn" is a cognate of the old Chinese language, Hakka dialect and the Hainanese dialect.

 "粄" (Pan) has two components that make up its word structure.
 The principal indexing component of "粄" (Pan) is "米", pronounced as "mǐ".It is a noun that describes "raw rice grains".
 The radical component of "粄" (Pan) is “反”, pronounced as "fǎn".Derived from the word "饭" “fàn”, which means rice or a meal. "粄" (Pan), congruent to its auto-logical structure, it means meals that are made from rice or rice cakes.

 Together, hee pan is a portmanteau of "喜" and “粄 " that translates into "Joyful rice cake".